abhishekraut1224/Hospital-Emergency-Room-Analysis-Dashboard-using-Excel/README.md

 If long wait times are an issue, optimizing staffing schedules, triage efficiency, and patient handling procedures can improve service.

 Gender and age distribution insights can influence targeted healthcare improvements for specific patient groups.

+📬 Contact
+For any queries or suggestions, feel free to connect:

+LinkedIn: Abhishek Mahadev Raut
+GitHub: abhishekraut1224
+Mail: abhiraut1224@gmail.com
+⭐ If you found this project helpful, consider giving it a star on GitHub!